 Handicap arrangements

-- Shrimpers and Sunbeams will race as classes
+- Shrimpers, Sunbeams and Salcombe Yawls will race as classes

 - Falmouth Working Boats (B and C Classes) will use local class handicaps